The 9/11 Plea Deals Were the Only Way Out

 And just like that, the brief hope that these cases could finally be resolved was extinguished.

 It was no secret that the parties had been negotiating.
 Talks had been underway for more than two years.
-In March 2022, the New York Times reported that the lead prosecutor had reached out to the defendants to propose a deal.
-In September 2023, according to a publicly-available transcript, the parties informed the judge that negotiations were on hold because the convening authority who had authorized them was leaving, and his successor would have to decide whether she, too, wished to entertain PTAs.
-Unlike in civilian court, the defendants’ counterparty is not the prosecution, but the convening authority.
-There are other important procedural differences between PTAs and civilian plea agreements, but the foundation is the same: defendants admit their guilt and forfeit their right to trial and appeal in exchange for certain terms, often including an agreed-upon length of the sentence.
+In March 2022, the New York Times reported that prosecutors had reached out to the defendants to propose a deal and negotiations were underway.
+The Guantanamo Military Commissions convening authority would have to approve any deal the prosecutors and defendants reached.
+Unlike in civilian court, the defendants’ counterparty to a plea agreement is not the prosecution, but the convening authority.
+There are other important procedural differences between PTAs and civilian plea agreements, but the foundation is the same: Defendants admit their guilt and forfeit their right to trial and appeal in exchange for certain terms, often including an agreed-upon length of the sentence.

-By the following month, the judge had issued an order canceling previously-scheduled hearings because plea negotiations had not only resumed, but had reached the point where the prosecutors were seeking necessary approval from policymakers.
+In October, the judge issued an order canceling previously scheduled hearings because plea negotiations had reached the point where the prosecutors were seeking necessary approval from policymakers.
 As the judge explained, “certain aspects of the plea negotiations involve ‘policy principles’ which are beyond the [convening authority (CA)] to approve and which are therefore pending decision by United States policy makers.”

-What we don’t know—and what seems a crucial question—is whether the newly-designated convening authority had been given an explanation.
+What we don’t know—and what seems a crucial question—is whether the newly designated convening authority had been given an explanation.
 Secretary Austin had designated her only one week prior to the administration’s rejection of the policy principles.
-Either way, it’s clear that even during a moment in which the 9/11 Case plea agreements were top-of-mind for the administration—including her boss, Secretary Austin—she was not instructed to cease negotiations on a possible plea.
-(If she had been given such an instruction and later signed the PTAs anyway, surely Austin would have fired her in his August 2 order; instead, he merely removed her authority as to the three defendants with whom she had signed the PTAs.)
+Either way, it’s clear that even during a moment in which the 9/11 Case plea agreements were top-of-mind for the administration—including her boss, Austin—the convening authority was not instructed to cease negotiations on a possible plea.
+(If she had been given such an instruction and later signed the PTAs anyway, surely Austin would have fired her in his Aug.
+2 order; instead, he merely removed her authority as to the three defendants with whom she had signed the PTAs.)

 The hearings seem to have opened relatively uneventfully.
 The judge gave an overview of the four weeks of proceedings to come, which would include oral argument and witness testimony, including from a psychologist who oversaw the waterboarding of Khalid Shaikh Mohammed.
 Proceedings would continue to plod along; litigation had been ongoing throughout the years of negotiations, and there was a lot to do.